 The original medications will be PO, Transdermal, Topical and Mucosal.
 All other medication routes will NOT be allowable during the clinical setting until a student has successfully checked off in the lab with an instructor, during a scheduled lab check-off.
 Each student must be proficient in medication administration before giving in the clinical setting.
-After a student passes the checkoff, the student will be placed on a medication rotation for clinical in which that student may pass medications with their instructor in the PO, Transdermal, Mucosal and Topical routes ONLY.
-After the other routes of medication are checked off by an instructor in the skills lab (EXCEPT IV), a student may be given permission by instructor to go with clinical instructor to administer additional routes.
+The original PSCCL checkoff can include the following medication administration routes: PO, Mucosal, Transdermal and Topical.
+After a student passes the PSCCL checkoff, the student will be placed on a medication rotation for clinical in which that student may pass medications with their instructor in the PO, Transdermal, Mucosal and Topical routes ONLY.
+After the other routes of medication are checked off by an instructor in the skills lab (EXCEPT IV), a student may be given permission by instructor to go with clinical instructor to administer additional routes..
 No IV medications will be given during any time during the LVN program.
+Instructions for PSCCL and grading for PSCCL will be covered in class and will be posted to Blackboard.